 Pins that are shared onto Group boards are shown to everyone who follows that board.

 So instead of struggling with keywords, SEO strategies and tactics to rank high in the Pinterest search engine.
-You put your Pin in front of a large and engaged audience by just joining these boards and posting your Pins to them.
+You put your Pin in front of a large and engaged audience by just joining these group boards and posting your Pins to them.

 This is what makes Pinterest perfect for new bloggers to get traffic.
 Fast.